Redefining Men’s Ministry

 Redefining Men’s Ministry approaches masculinity as a developmental journey of formation, not personality type or cultural stereotype.
 This project seeks to:

-• Articulate a developental spirituality of manhood, giving men a clear vision of who we are becoming in Christ.
+• Articulate a developmental spirituality of manhood, giving men a clear vision of who we are becoming in Christ.

 • Form identity before behavior, grounding obedience in belonging rather than shame or performance.